dfinity/motoko/doc/md/getting-started/dev-env.md

 ## Motoko playground

-Motoko playground is a browser-based developer environment that allows for temporary deployment and testing of canister smart contracts.
-Motoko playground can also be run locally, or it can be utilized through the `dfx deploy --playground` command via the CLI.
+[Motoko playground](https://play.motoko.org/) is a browser-based developer environment that allows for temporary deployment and testing of canister smart contracts.
+Motoko playground can also be utilized through the `dfx deploy --playground` command via the CLI.

 Canisters deployed to the Motoko playground use borrowed resources from a canister pool and are limited to a deployment length of 20 minutes.
 Therefore, the playground is not recommended for long-term development.